Joy in Scholarship

 Elder Paul V. Johnson explains the importance of this pattern for education in the following video:

-3. Mentors invite students to select from a variety of assignment choices or to create their own assignment.
+3. Mentors invite students to select from a variety of assignment choices.
 When students explore topics of individual interest, they experience greater fulfillment as scholars.
 Assignments thoughtfully written to…

 - Invite interaction with family members

 - Provide ample opportunity for creativity

 - Acquaint students with valuable and interesting new knowledge

 - Open awareness of how their new knowledge relates to their own lives and to the restored gospel

 Learning in Light of the Restored Gospel of Jesus Christ

 By design, Ensign Peak Academy courses demonstrate to students that “all things denote there is a God.”
 Emphasis is placed on seeing the hand of God in all aspects of life, from the creation to the present day.